OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

 Turing Machine Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When we give extentions or new functionality to a computing system,
+When we give extensions or new functionality to a computing system,
-sometimes they change something fundamental about the capabilies of
+sometimes they change something fundamental about the capabilities of
 the system.
 For example, when we add non-determinism to an algorithm, we **might**
 change the cost of the underlying problem from exponential to